-The act replaces the concept of a "tax matters partner" with a new role - the "partnership representative" - that is vested with significant power over the tax affairs of the partnership.
-The partnership may designate as the partnership representative a partner or any other person with a substantial presence in the United States, pursuant to procedures that will be established by the Treasury.
+Congress Overhauls Partnership Audit and Litigation Procedures partnership.
+The partnership may designate as the partnership representative a partner or any other person with a substantial presence in the United States, pursuant to procedures that will be established by Treasury.
 In the absence of a designation by the partnership, the IRS has the authority to select any person as the partnership representative for a partnership, subject to forthcoming procedures.
-The act currently has no limitations on the IRS's ability to designate a partnership representative, although presumably the IRS could not designate someone who does not have a meaningful relationship to the partnership.
+The Act currently has no limitations on the IRS' ability to designate a partnership representative, although presumably the IRS could not designate someone who does not have a meaningful relationship to the partnership.

-Under the act, the partnership representative is the only person with authority to act on behalf of the partnership.
+Under the Act, the partnership representative is the only person with authority to act on behalf of the partnership.
 The partnership and each of its partners are bound by actions taken by the partnership representative on behalf of the partnership during any audit or litigation proceeding.